 Talent management is a growing field.
 In a recent survey by Cranfield School of Management 60 percent of businesses said talent management was essential to the bottom line.
-Focusing on talent development can help your company grow and develop, while giving you trackable information about the progress of your employees and organization.
+Focusing on talent development alongside performance management can help your company grow and develop, while giving you trackable information about the progress of your employees and organization.

 Many managers and leaders see the benefits of a talent management program, but don’t know where to start.
 Here are a few key questions for your learning and development (L&D) team as you try to implement your own approach.

 Why Does Employee Talent Development Play a Crucial Role in Your Organization’s Learning and Development Efforts?